DataDog/documentation/content/en/observability_pipelines/configurations.md

 In this `transforms.remap_syslog` component, the `inputs` option is set to `generate_syslog`, which means it receives events from the previously defined `generate_syslog` source.
 The transform's component type is `remap`.

-The `source` contains the list of remapping transformations to apply to each event that Vector receives.
+The `source` contains the list of remapping transformations to apply to each event that Observability Pipelines receives.
 In this example, only one operation, `parse_syslog`, is performed, but multiple operations can be added.

 The  `parse_syslog` function receives a single field called `message`, which contains the Syslog event that is generated in the `generate_syslog` source.
 This function parses the content of the Syslog-formatted message and emits it as a structured event.

-This transform example showcases only a portion of Vector’s ability to shape and transform your logs, metrics, and traces.
+This transform example showcases only a portion of Observability Pipelines' ability to shape and transform your logs, metrics, and traces.
 See the [Transforms documentation][2] for all supported transforms, ranging from sampling, filtering, enrichment, and more.

 ## Set up an example sink